-In defence of certain types of scientific research that some religious institutions are trying to prohibit, Amma gave the example of how when someone undergoes chemo- or radiotherapy, many good cells die along with the cancerous ones.
+In defense of certain types of scientific research that some religious institutions are trying to prohibit, Amma gave the example of how when someone undergoes chemo- or radiotherapy, many good cells die along with the cancerous ones.
 Amma also said that there are diseases today that are killing more people than wars.
 Therefore certain kinds of experiments are beneficial and should be allowed to continue because they benefit humanity by saving many lives.
 “Amma feels the people attacking science are not really understanding the import of the scriptures.”

 Soon, it was time for the professors to depart for their flights back to the United States.
 But before they left, they each came for Amma’s darshan.
 A few even asked her to sign books of her teachings which they had received.

 The overall feeling was one of great enthusiasm for the e-Learning collaboration.
 The U.S. professors will begin lecturing from Amrita University in early 2006; their classes will be transmitted via ISRO’s EduSat satellite, creating virtual classrooms in hundreds of universities across India.